tfb-sv/MIW-ART/README.md

 The folders in "results/training_results", "results/evaluation_results", and "results/inspection_results" are overwritten with each related run, so be careful about this.
 Also, if the folders within these three result directories do not exist, they will be automatically created.

+Note that the order of fragments in the "results/inspection_results" folder may vary slightly, even when using the same model checkpoints as provided by us..

 The publication related to this work will be made available here upon its release.